antsago/OwncloudPie/README.md

 OwncloudPie
 ===========

+Script pulled from petrockblock to remove some unwanted behaviour, like overclocking or swap file manipulation.
+All praises go to him.

 Shell script for installing and updating Owncloud on the Raspberry Pi.
 The script either performs a new installation of the newest Owncloud release or, if already installed, performs an upgrade to the newest release.
 When doing a new installation the script installs the Apache 2 webserver together with some needed Apache modules and the SQLite database package.
-Afterwards it downloads and installs Owncloud 4.0.5, which is the newest release at this time.
+Afterwards it downloads and installs the latest Owncloud release.

 This script was tested on the Raspbian distribution from 2012-10-28 with owncloud 4.5.2.